Michele Ruggieri: Missionary work

 Ruggieri left Europe with a group of missionaries which included Rudolph Acquaviva and Matteo Ricci.
 Arriving in India (September 1578), he promptly started to study the language used on the Malabar coast and in 6 months reached such proficiency that he could hear confession.
 It is probably this gift for language that made him an ideal choice for the beginning of the Chinese mission.

 Ruggieri was assigned to Macau to study the Chinese language and customs, arriving 20 July 1579.
 He landed at the Portuguese trade centre and started at once to learn to read and write Chinese.
-In the process, and aware that several will be following him, he set up Shengma'erding Jingyuan ("St Martin House"), the first school for teaching Chinese to foreigners.
+In the process, and aware that several would be following him, he set up Shengma'erding Jingyuan ("St Martin House"), the first school for teaching Chinese to foreigners.